SBBG Onsite Weather Station and Live Fuel Moisture Sampling

 Live Fuel Moisture (LFM) is one measure of fire risk that agencies use in planning how to allocate their resources.
 LFM is simply the amount of moisture contained in fine fuels (living foliage and twigs less than 1/8 inch diameter) expressed as a percent of the dry weight of that fuel.
 Fire agencies typically consider 60% to be a critical moisture level where fires can become catastrophic.

-The Santa Barbara Botanic Garden has been collaborating with UC Berkeley to measure LFM in Vegetation at Painted Cave and on the Garden grounds (Tunnel Road).
+The Santa Barbara Botanic Garden has been collaborating with UC Berkeley to measure LFM in Vegetation at Painted Cave, at the top of Tunnel Road, and at St Mary's Seminary on Las Canoas Road.

 These results are presented in the graph below and are also distributed to the National Fuel Moisture Database